28 (Wed) October 2020

 My eyes went over May’s wildly colorful cabinets, and I was free again.
 I saw Oreos and Ruffles and big bags of Snickers.
 Those little cardboard boxes of juices that I had always, just once, wanted to try.
 I saw fat bags of marshmallows and cans of SpaghettiOs and little plastic bear full of honey.
 There were real glass bottles of Coke looking cold as ice in the refrigerator and a great big half a watermelon taking up space.
 And, best of all, a carton of real chocolate milk that said Hershey’s.

-Incongruous to the food in the story, the supplemental materials in this 2018 edition of the book contains a recipe for vegetable soup – “May grew fresh, hearty vegetables in her garden,” or so the recipe claims – I’m wondering if perhaps as a modern nutritional counterpunch.
+Incongruous to the food in the story, the supplemental materials in this 2018 edition of the book contains a recipe for vegetable soup.
+“May grew fresh, hearty vegetables in her garden,” or so the recipe claims.
+I’m certain that the recipe was included as a modern nutritional counterpunch.

-In any case, I made the recipe to represent Missing May in the GMTD Newbery series.
-However, the soup was initially so bland that I added the chicken (used to make the stock) – I don’t get why vegetable soup would involve chicken stock – and then some cream, and then some spaghetti.
+As per the recipe, the soup was unpalatably bland – healthy, but flavorless.
+I added the chicken that I had used to make the stock (I don’t get why vegetable soup would involve chicken stock), then some cream, then some spaghetti.
 It turned out fine, though nothing like the original recipe.